antoniawork2813/Anima/README.md

 - Pure data software, which can be downloaded here: https://puredata.info/downloads -- Please note the version of Pure Data used in _ANIMA_ is pd Vanilla, however, when using vanilla you may have to install some externals in order to get the patch to run correctly.
 A guide to help you figure out how to install externals can be found here: https://puredata.info/docs/faq/how-do-i-install-externals-and-help-files

-**You should find a folder named _Setting up your circuit_ in this repository.
-In that folder you should find images of each item you will need to build your circuit, as well as diagrams illustrating how to physically set it up**
+**You should find two folders in this repository named _Setting up your circuit - Steps_ and _Setting up your circuit - Equipment_.
+In _Setting up your circuit - Equipment_ you should find images of each item you will need to build your circuit.
+In _Setting up your circuit - Steps_ you should find images illustrating how to physically set the circuit up**
 ## Step 2 - Setting up the Arduino
 The arduino board should be set up as shown in figure 1, figure 2 and figure 3.
 There are no charged ends within this circuit so the send and receive cable can run in either position (https://www.youtube.com/watch?v=stejKa03tdw).
 The purpose of the capacitive sensor pad is to pick up any changes in the electric potential within the plants leaf (https://www.bareconductive.com/make/what-is-capacitive-sensing/), however any conductive object can be used in place of these pads (e.g. conductive paste, crocodile clip, etc.)